Northwood, Isle of Wight

 Northwood is a village and civil parish on the Isle of Wight.
 It lies south of the town of Cowes and has been occupied for about 1000 years.
 The Church of St John the Baptist in Northwood, was first built between the 11th and 13th centuries.

+Name

+Its name means 'the northern wood', from Old English north and wudu, named from its location from Parkhurst Forest.